 This course is an introduction to the fields of e-learning and distance learning.
-The course examines issues, trends and current perspectives of e-learning with the main focus directed to the current models and technologies used in e-learning systems.
+The course examines issues, trends and current

 - The field of distance learning

 - E-learning technologies

 - E-learning models and educational media (e-media)

 - Policies and trends of e-learning.